 Gov. Henry McMaster Signs Legislation to Expand Kinship Care

-COLUMBIA, S.C. – Governor Henry McMaster today was joined by South Carolina Department of Social Services (DSS) Director Michael Leach and members of the General Assembly for a ceremonial bill signing of S. 222, a bill that allows DSS to place a child with a relative or fictive kin who is not yet licensed as a foster parent, and allows for them to receive financial assistance from DSS while in the process of becoming licensed.
+COLUMBIA, S.C. – On Thursday, September 22nd, Governor Henry McMaster was joined by South Carolina Department of Social Services (SCDSS) Director Michael Leach and members of the General Assembly for a ceremonial bill signing of S. 222, a bill that allows DSS to place a child with relative or fictive kin who is not yet licensed as a foster parent, and allows for them to receive financial assistance from DSS while in the process of becoming licensed.

 The bill defines fictive kin as an individual who is not related by birth, adoption, or marriage to a child but who has an emotionally significant relationship with the child or the child’s family.

 Expanding kinship care is a top priority of DSS.
-Currently, 22% of children in DSS custody are in licensed kinship foster placements.
-An increase from 6% when Director Leach first came to the agency in April 2019.
+Currently, 22% of children in DSS custody are in a licensed kinship foster placement.
+That’s an increase from 6% when Director Leach first came to the agency in April 2019.

 -###-